jakubhajek/elasticsearch-docker-swarm/README.md

 `docker-machine ssh node-11 sudo "sed -i '/ExecStart=\/usr\/bin\/dockerd/ s/$/--default-ulimit memlock=-1/' /etc/systemd/system/docker.service.d/10-machine.conf"`

 Please note that location of that file might be different depending of your Linux distribution.
 That one works with Ubuntu 16.04 LTS.
-After that execute on each of the node `systemctl daemon-reload` and restar Docker daemon `systemctl restart docker`
+After that execute on each of the node `systemctl daemon-reload` and restart Docker daemon `systemctl restart docker`

 # Initiating Docker Swarm cluster
 Once vm's are created you can initiate Docker swarm cluster.
-Export environment variables belonging to the one of the node:
+Export environment variables belonging to the one of the nodes:

 `eval $(docker-machine env node-1)`